openNDS/openNDS/docs/source/config.rst

 Custom parameters are sent as fixed values to FAS.
 Custom Parameters listed in the form of ``param_name=param_value``.

-param_name and param_value must be urlencoded if containing white space or single quotes

-eg replace spaces with %20 - replace single quotes with %27
+param_name and param_value shall be urlencoded e.g. replace spaces with %20 - replace single quotes with %27

 Parameters should be configured one per line to prevent possible parsing errors.